Health Care Flexible Spending Account

 A Health Care Flexible Spending Account (FSA) is a pre-tax benefit account used to pay for eligible medical, dental, and vision care expenses that aren’t covered by your insurance plan or elsewhere.
 It’s a smart, simple way to save money while keeping you and your family healthy.

 Although your MIT health and dental plans will cover much of your health care costs every year, you will probably have to pay some portion of your health care expenses out of pocket.
 The MIT Health Care Flexible Spending Account (FSA) is a voluntary account offered by MIT and administered by WageWorks that makes it possible for you to set aside money from your pay to cover some of the health care expenses not covered by your health plan.
-The money you contribute — up to the annual limits set by federal law (minimum $104, maximum $3,200 in 2024) — is not taxed as income, and there is no tax or penalty when you use the money for eligible health care expenses.
+The money you contribute is not taxed as income, and there is no tax or penalty when you use the money for eligible health care expenses.

 Access Your Account

 MIT's FSAs are administered by HealthEquity (formerly WageWorks).
-The button below will take you to their site, where you can choose to log in to either WageWorks or HealthEquity.
+On their site you can choose to log in to either WageWorks or HealthEquity.
 If you have previously used a WageWorks account to log in, you can continue to log into WageWorks for now.
 If you are new to HealthEquity/WageWorks, please set up a new account under HealthEquity.
 See login help.

 Eligibility